-This series features a juvenile Little Blue Heron -- Egretta caerulea, and a poem by Adrienne Rich:
+This series features a Little Blue Heron -- Egretta caerulea, and "Design in Living Colors" by Adrienne Rich:

 'Embroidered in a tapestry of green

 Walk in a path where shade and sunlight harden

 Upon the formal attitudes of trees